Artis-Dev/library/README.md

 ### What I learned

 * Better knowledge of **Javascript** and **DOM**.
+* Better knowledge of git branching/merging.
 * Learned to add modal popups.
-* Learned to use Constraint Validation API
+* Learned to use 'Constraint Validation API'.
 * A lot of minor things.

 ## Author